evezuu/Mechanical-Wings/README.md

 I'd also like to see if I could add a wing decoration for my eyes that can turn towards and away from my face, but I'll probably try to do that after the event.

 ## What I Learned
 I learned a lot about the design process in hardware through this project, especially in regards to mechanical sketches.
 I figured out how to accurately display my project to others and I also learned about the motions behind it.
-This section will be updated once I finish my build.
+This section will be updated a lot more once I finish my build.